 There is no specific date where your flights are always cheaper.
 Nor is there a rule about what time to buy cheap flights.
 Just as consumers try different ways, so do airlines.
 They test a thousand and one methods to increase their prices, and they change their algorithms constantly to adapt them to the market.
-Evidently, flying during the week will be cheaper than flying from Friday to Sunday, but simply by the law of supply and demand.
+Evidently, flying during the week will be cheaper than flying from Friday to Sunday, but simply by the law and the person’s rights of supply and demand.
 Many more people will want to spend a weekend away than spending a few days during the week on a vacation.
 There is no magic and exact formula to always have cheap flights.
 Keep applying these simple tips and become The low-cost travel ninja.

 3. Consider lesser-known destinations

 Keep in mind not only cheap places to travel.
 Consider also the smaller places that are close to your desired destination.
 This has to do with flexibility.
 If you do not care where to travel, choose destinations that:

 - are not in trend

 - are cheap because of the living cost in that country

 Those destinations will be much cheaper!
 Here you must take into account the travel time to see if it is cheaper.
 For example, if you travel to Barcelona, it will be much cheaper if you stay in Lloret de Mar or Blanes.
 Hotels in those areas have very different offers to Barcelona.
 Of course, your time in the big city will be conditioned to the available transportation schedules.
 You must decide if it compensates you.